Publications about misinterpretations and critique on NCA

 Reply: Dul, J., Vis, B., & Goertz, G. (in press).
 Necessary Condition Analysis (NCA) Does Exactly What It Should Do When Applied Properly: A Reply to a Comment on NCA.
 Sociological Methods & Research.
 50(2), 926-936.

 Thiem (2021) criticizes NCA as a valid method for identifying necessary conditions.
 He argues that QCA is better equipped to do so.
-The reply to this article shows that the article is based on wrong assumptions about what NCA aims to do, and applies NCA incorrectly.
+The reply to this article shows that the article is based on wrong assumptions about what NCA aims to do (necessity not sufficiency; focus on necessary conditions not on INUS conditions), and applies NCA incorrectly.

 Dul, J. (2022).
 Problematic applications of necessary condition analysis (NCA) in tourism and hospitality research.
 Tourism Management, 104616.